-Within 45 days of the date a petition is filed with the Town, the CAO must make a declaration to council on whether or not the petition is sufficient.
+Within 45 days of the date a petition is filed with the Town of Canmore, the CAO must make a declaration to council on whether or not the petition is sufficient.

 If a petition is sufficient, a notice letter will be sent to all affected residents.
 The letter will include information on the type work that will take place, as well as the estimated cost of the project.

 Once council approves the project, all affected property owners are required to pay the local improvement tax, even if they are opposed to the project.